-For the past few months I thought I was grieving over the loss of America; that I was missing something we used to be, a place we once were, a new national erosion of hope I thought I’d been witnessing.
+For a while I thought I was grieving over the loss of America; that I was missing something we used to be, a place we once were, a new national erosion of hope I thought I’d been witnessing.

 I imagined this great attrition was the source of my despair, mistakenly believing I was lamenting something that had at one time been here, but was now gone.
-It wasn’t until recently that I fully realized that I’d been mourning the death of a ghost.
+It wasn’t until fairly recently that I fully realized that I’d been mourning the death of a ghost.

 I haven’t been missing America—I’ve been missing an America I wanted to be, an America I imagined to be—an America that never was.

-For a while now I’ve been sitting a cisgender-hetero, white Christian guy’s somber vigil over the dying of a country most people have never experienced—at least not in the way I’d convinced myself they had, and definitely not in the way that I had.
+For a while now I’ve been sitting a cisgender, heterosexual, white Christian guy’s somber vigil over the dying of a country most people have never experienced—at least not in the way I’d convinced myself they had, and definitely not in the way that I had.

 Growing-up I believed every word about America as land of the free and home of the brave.
 I imagined us to be that singular, brilliant beacon to the world, welcoming every weary soul who sought sanctuary on its shores.

 The American dream was a thing to me; a beautiful, sparkling, attainable thing.
 All that Life, Liberty, and Pursuit of Happiness stuff—I ate it all up, wore it on my sleeve, and saluted it when they ran it up the flagpole.